 Select modular and multi-functional pieces taking into account both short and long – term use.

 So, how does Slow Design improve our living?
 It calls for us to do things at a slower pace, to tailor everything to our specific needs and adapt more flexible and distinctive solutions, in order to appreciate everything more while taking more pleasure out of everything.
 Consequently, it translates into a happier living because you end building enough patience to get things done in a way that truly satisfies your needs and hence, you compromise a lot less.
 Meanwhile you embrace the journey with all the changing circumstances it may bring.
-But at the end of the day, it is all about achieving an overall balance or Lagom – a Swedish word for “enough, sufficient, just right.”
+But at the end of the day, it is all about achieving an overall inner balance or Lagom – a Swedish word for “enough, sufficient, just right.”
 Sounds like a healthier attitude towards life, now doesn’t it?!

 I honestly can’t wait to get my hands on this book, so I can share more of it with you all.
 As for Niki, I truly wish her the best!